toktamk/toktamk/readme.md

 50. Fuzzy FMEA application to improve workflow in operating rooms, Journal of industrial engineering (JIENG) (indexed in ISC), 2013, 47 (2): 135-147, (with Roghiyeh Khasha, Mohammad Mehdi Sepehri and Alireza Soroush)
 51. A Fuzzy FMEA approach to prioritize surgical cancellation factors, International Journal of Hospital Research, 2013, 2(1): 17-24 (with R Khasha and MM Sepehri)
 ## Conference Proceedings
+### Accepted paper in BMVC 2024: British Machine Vision Conference (BMVC) is ranked as an A conference according to the CORE ranking system.
 1. Diabetes Prediction using Machine Learning Models, The 9th International Conference on Industrial and Systems Engineering, 2024, (with A Nasrollahpour)
 2. Investigating and analyzing social happiness and well-being in different countries of the world based on unsupervised learning methods, 10th International Conference on Recent Advances in Industrial Management, 2022 (with M Sharifi)
 3. Using Data Mining Algorithms for Classifying Gastrointestinal Lesions, 14th International Conference of Iranian Operations Research Society, 2022 (with S AyoubiNezhad)